sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 <br>

-**Fusing textual and financial models:** we experiment with several strategies for combining the representations from the T and F models for a unified prediction:
+**Fusing textual and financial models:** We experiment with several strategies for combining the representations from the T and F models for unified prediction:
-* **Concatenation:** the simplest approach is concatenating the T and F representations.
+* **Concatenation:** The simplest approach is concatenating the T and F representations.
 * **DA-RNN <d-cite key="qin2017dual"></d-cite>:** The dual-stage attention-based RNN model predicts the current value of a time-series based on its previous values and those of exogenous series.
 We feed historical financial representations (F) as the time series and textual representations (T) as the exogenous series.
 * **Prompt-based fusion:** LLM-based analysis of given tweets and historical financial values of the target indicator are fed together with raw historical values of the target to a T5 model as separate segments.

-  Given a TF model we can derive a T or F model by omitting or zeroing either F or T component, respectively.
+  Given a TF model, we can derive a T or F model by omitting or zeroing either F or T component, respectively.